Skylotus0206/algorithm/minha/theories/CH3. JS Number/JS: Number.md

 This chapter will focus on JavaScript number operations, number representation, Number objects, common number algorithms, and random number generation.

-By the end of this chapter, you will understand how to work with numbers in JavaScript as well as how to implement prime factorization, which is fundamental for encryption.
+By the end of this chapter, you will understand how to work with numbers in JavaScript as well as how to impl

+ement prime factorization, which is fundamental for encryption.

 Number operations of a programming language allow you to compute numerical values.
 Here are the number operators in JavaScript: